-Raphael’s Rooms is a series of rooms in the Vatican Palace richly decorated by Raphael .
+Raphael’s Rooms is a series of rooms in the Vatican Palace richly decorated by Raphael.

-Instead of presenting a bigger gallery from this place, for now, I selected only a small fraction of this masterpiece that unlike many others, is of civic nature.
+For now, I selected only a small fraction of this masterpiece that unlike many others, is of civic nature.
 It is called the School of Athens.

 Liberty leading the people